 - Fan: The fan is the visible, loud part of the outside unit.
 It is a fan that you can see when you look down into the air conditioner box.
 It pulls outside air into the box, creating a current over and into the compressor.

 - Compressor: The compressor is the machine inside the air conditioning box outside of your home.
-This is a critical component of the AC that supplies air or other gas at increased pressure.
-It compresses the air that the fan pulls in from the outside of the unit.

 - Condenser Coil: The condenser coil is inside the air conditioning box outside of your home.
 These coils cool or remove the heat from the refrigerant.